 While we don't recommend building levees, floodwalls, or seawalls unless absolutely necessary, our less dramatic efforts at the community level can have far-reaching effects.
 We can cooperate with nature on flood prevention in these ways:

-1. Reduce the amount of paved parking that is required for new development.
-Permeable pavement or turf reinforcement mat may be suitable surfaces for overflow parking.
+1. Reduce the amount of paved parking that is required for new development; in fact you could consider a maximum parking requirement rather than a minimum one.
 Shared parking arrangements should be encouraged when adjacent land uses have opposite peak usage times.

 2. Require removal of pavement anywhere that old buildings are demolished or factories cease operation.
 If the owners or perpetrators have vanished, you may be able to receive some assistance with cleaning up a polluted site, or perceived polluted site, which is called a brownfield.

-3. Cancel the requirement that residential driveways be paved, or in many soil conditions, you can encourage driveways with only two paved strips.
+3. Cancel the requirement that residential driveways be paved.
+If your community rebels at this notion, in many soil conditions, you can encourage driveways with only two paved strips.
 Sometimes these are called Hollywood driveways, but may have other nicknames as well.

 4. In addition to suggestions already given, you can change your subdivision regulations to narrow the minimum width of streets when a new subdivision is approved.
 Most municipalities still require much wider streets than is necessary.
 The fire departments have a possible legitimate gripe about this, but everyone else will benefit.
 Severity of pedestrian injury increases exponentially with greater automobile speed, so the decrease in average speeds that occurs when residential streets are skinnier is an added benefit.